BazsiBazsi0/EEG-ML/README.md

 - Assessment and improvement of the results
   - Visual representation
   - Statistical tests
-  - CSP implementation
-  - XDAWN implementation
-- Wiki page with explanations
+- ✅ Wiki page with explanations
 - Docker refinement
 - Demo notebook